 Spain's top court declared the Oct.
 1 independence referendum illegal, and Spanish Prime Minister Mariano Rajoy had warned that the government’s first move will be to remove Puigdemont from power when the Senate granted him the special powers under Article 155.

 Rajoy said what is happening in Catalonia is “a clear violation of the laws, of democracy, of the rights of all, and that has consequences.”

-Hundreds of thousands of anti-independence protesters demonstrated in the streets of Barcelona over the weekend and called for the Catalonia region to remain a part of Spain.
+Hundreds of thousands of anti-independence protesters demonstrated in the streets of Barcelona and called for the Catalonia region to remain a part of Spain.